Ethan-Naiye/Ethan-naiye.github.io/_pages/about.md

 From 2024 to 2025, I worked as a Research Assistant at University of Liverpool, focusing on developing efficient Vision Language Models for image deepfake detection.
 Prior to that, I worked as a Research Intern at the National Institute of Health Data Science, Peking University from 2023-2024, where I explored the application of Large Language Models in critical care medicine.

-My research interest includes multimodal longitudinal medical data modeling and multimodal large language model.
+I am particularly interested in Multimodal Longitudinal Medical Data Modeling and efficient multimodal large langugae model in healthcare.
+My research aims to explore the gap between diverse medical modalities over time such as analyzing the evolving relationship between past laboratory reports and recent imaging data.

+By harnessing the power of Multimodal Large Language Models, I work towards building systems capable of predicting future health trajectories and identifying risks of multimorbidity, ultimately contributing to personalized medicine.

-You can find my CV here: [Zihan Yu's Curriculm Vitae](../assets/Curriculum_Vitae.pdf)
+You can find my CV here: [Zihan Yu's CV](../assets/Curriculum_Vitae.pdf)

 I am also looking for potential research assistant/research intern opportunities in these fields.